iifl-logo

 Issue of Sweat Equity Shares

-The company has not issued Sweat Equity Shares during the year under review and hence the disclosure as required under Section 54 read with rule 8(13) of Companies (Share Capital and Debentures) Rules, 2014 is not required to be made.
+The company has not issued Sweat Equity Shares during the financial year under review and hence the disclosure as required under been Section 54 read with rule 8(13) of Companies (Share Capital and Debentures) Rules, 2014 is not required to be made.

-Equity Shares with Differential Voting Rights
+Equity Shares with

-The company has not issued Equity Shares with differential voting rights and hence the disclosure as required under Section 43 read with rule 4(4) of Companies (Share Capital and Debentures) Rules, 2014 is not required to be made.
+Section 43 read with rule 4(4) of Companies (Share Capital and Debentures) Rules, 2014 is not required to be made. effectively and are

 Change in nature of business by the subsidiaries:

-There are no significant changes in the nature of business carried on by the subsidiaries of the company wherein the impact of such changes is 10% or more of the consolidated turnover or consolidated net worth of Rubfila International Limited.
+There are no significant changes in the nature of business carried on by the subsidiaries of the company wherein the impact of such changes is 10% or more of the consolidated turnover or consolidated net worth of Rubfila Limited.

-Details of application made or any proceeding pending under the insolvency and bankruptcy code, 2016 (31 of 2016) during the year along with their status as at the end of the financial year - Not Applicable
+Details of application made or any proceeding pending under the insolvency and bankruptcy code, 2016 (31 of 2016) during the year along with their status as at the end

-done while taking loan from the banks or financial institutions along with the reasons thereof - Not Applicable
+Details of difference amount of the valuation done at the time of one-time settlement and the valuation done while taking loan from the banks or financial institutions along with the reasons thereof – Not Applicable

 Appreciation and Acknowledgement